JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-YoutubeConverter.md

 <p align="justify">
 This is a short explanation of how to use this
 <a href="https://github.com/JLefortBesnard/YoutubeConverter">Python script</a>
 to download Youtube videos and convert them into mp3.
+The idea is that you run this script while scrolling on Youtube videos and copy-paste the URL of each video you find interesting as you go.
 </p>